 - To support the State of Israel and world Jewry

 - To work for charitable endeavours

 - To initiate and develop community projects

 - To strengthen B’nai B’rith links across Europe

 - Raises money for the feed a hungry family programme in Qiryat Gat, Israel

-- Supports a food and medical programme for elderly and sick Jews and Righteous Gentiles in Kiev, Ukraine
+- Supports a medical programme for elderly and sick Jews and Righteous Gentiles in Kiev, Ukraine

 - Provides a social framework through its 15-Lodge structure and BB 2545

 - Organises the European Days of Jewish Culture & Heritage in the UK